 The menu at the Seapoint Bar and Grill is mostly typical bar bites and classic American fare, but this place has been here for a long time and they put out good versions of comfort food at very cheap prices.
-Lovers of pub grub will indeed find all the basics here, including house-made potato skins, wings and tenders, mozzarella sticks, burgers, turkey clubs, meatball subs, pastrami sandwiches, American chop suey, chicken pot pie, and an almost shockingly good pizza (think more thin-crust Italian than bar-style pie, and go with simple pies like pepperoni or meatball), but the Seapoint tends to be known for its outstanding steak tips, which come close in quality to such stalwarts as the Newbridge Cafe and Floramo's in Chelsea, Cronin's in Quincy, Silvertone in Boston, and Conrad's in Norwood, Walpole, and Sudbury.
+Lovers of pub grub will indeed find all the basics here, including house-made potato skins, wings and tenders, mozzarella sticks, burgers, turkey clubs, meatball subs, pastrami sandwiches, American chop suey, chicken pot pie, and an almost shockingly good pizza (think more thin-crust Italian than bar-style pie, and go with simple pies like meatball, pepperoni, mushroom, or a white pizza), but the Seapoint tends to be known for its outstanding steak tips, which come close in quality to such stalwarts as the Newbridge Cafe and Floramo's in Chelsea, Cronin's in Quincy, Silvertone in Boston, and Conrad's in Norwood, Walpole, and Sudbury.
 The tips here are tender and moderately lean (but not so much as to lose their flavor) and the marinade is a bit sweet and a bit tangy, with the grill adding a nice smokiness to the tips.
-Two other options for tips include pork tips and turkey tips, and the turkey tips are every bit as good as the steak tips, which makes the "combo" option a worthwhile choice here.
+Two other options for tips include pork tips and turkey tips, and the turkey tips are every bit as good as the steak tips, which makes the "combo" option a worthwhile choice here, though the steak tips and sausage combo plate is also worth considering.
 Don't expect high-end options for alcoholic beverages at the Seapoint, as cheap beer and liquor tend to be the popular options here.

 The Seapoint Bar and Grill is one of those places that half of Boston knows about, but few actually realize that they know of it.
-And while the St. Patrick's Day Breakfast events are long gone from the spot now, the function room remains a well-known place among Southie residents for all kinds of events, while the well-hidden restaurant and bar downstairs is definitely your classic hidden gem--especially if you like steak tips.
+And while the St. Patrick's Day Breakfast events are long gone from the spot now, the function room remains a well-known place among Southie residents for all kinds of events, while the well-hidden restaurant and bar downstairs is definitely your classic hidden gem--especially if you like pizza and steak tips.

 Copyright © 2017-2020, Boston's Hidden Restaurants (www.hiddenboston.com).